bitinn/vdom-parser/README.md

 # Features

-- Use [DOMParser](https://developer.mozilla.org/en-US/docs/Web/API/DOMParser) for better performance and much smaller filesize.
+- Use [DOMParser](https://developer.mozilla.org/en-US/docs/Web/API/DOMParser) for better performance and smaller filesize.
-- Peer dependent on `virtual-dom` major version to prevent version lockdown.
+- No direct dependency, peer-dependent on `virtual-dom` major version.
-- Test cases to cover common usage such as inline svg.
+- Test cases covering common usage such as inline svg, style and script tags.

 # Install